influxdata/telegraf/plugins/parsers/json_v2/README.md

 # JSON Parser - Version 2

-This parser takes valid JSON input and turns it into metrics.
+This parser takes valid JSON input and turns it into line protocol.
 The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), you can go to this playground to test out your GJSON path here: https://gjson.dev/.
 You can find multiple examples under the `testdata` folder.

 ## Configuration

-You configure this parser by describing the metric you want by defining the fields and tags from the input.
+You configure this parser by describing the line protocol you want by defining the fields and tags from the input.
 The configuration is divided into config sub-tables called `field`, `tag`, and `object`.
 In the example below you can see all the possible configuration keys you can define for each config table.
 In the sections that follow these configuration keys are defined in more detail.

 **Example configuration:**